Nkaleth/hello-rails-back-end/README.md

 # 📖 Rails-API <a name="about-project"></a>

 **Rails-API** is part of a Project to try the Implementation the connection between a Ruby on Rails back-end and React front-end using Webpack.
+[Link to the front-end project with React](https://github.com/Nkaleth/hello-react-front-end)

 ## 🛠 Built With <a name="built-with"></a>